mikeoertli/dose-amphetatmine-raycast/README.md

 ## Inspiration

-Some inspiaration was taken from the [Alfred Dose extension](https://www.thoughtasylum.com/2021/03/22/alfred-workflow-amphetamine-app/), but this is a much more rudimentary solution.
+Some inspiaration was taken from the [Alfred Dose extension](https://www.thoughtasylum.com/2021/03/22/alfred-workflow-amphetamine-app/).

 ## Known Issues